-Dr Pieter Pelser, Senior Lecturer in Plant Systematics, University of Canterbury
+Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

 Through my research, teaching and outreach, I aim to improve our understanding of botanical biodiversity and to promote its appreciation and conservation.
 My research focuses on studying evolutionary patterns and processes and uses data collected in the field, lab and herbarium.
 I am especially interested in (1) documenting plant diversity in the Philippines, (2) using morphometric, molecular phylogenetic, and population genetic approaches to improve taxonomic delimitation in challenging plant taxa, (3) understanding the role of hybridisation in plant evolution, (4) the conservation genetics of threatened plant species and habitats, and 5) the diversification of parasitic plants.
 For more on my research, please visit www.philippineplants.org and www.phytoimages.siu.edu.